PaperPrototype/Intro-Coding-and-Computers/2 - C/Notes/english.md

 Compiled Language
 > A text based programming language that gets compiled (through a process called "compiling") into the binary instructions as a program or app.

-Make
-> A program that automically takes care of running a compiler with the rename command (it also takes care of linking).

-Compiling
-> The process of converting a text based programming language into binary instructions using a Compiler.

-Clang
-> A compiler for the C family of programming languages C, C++, Objective-C, Objective-C++.
-> clang explained in detail https://www.joshwieder.net/2014/11/compiling-c-using-clang.html

 Syntax
 > A specific way of writing code so that the compiler can correctly process convert it to binary instructions (0s and 1s).